 To upgrade Raspberry Pi OS to a newer version, the list of repositories for APT (the package manager) should be edited.
 Once done, we can run the APT commands “update” and “upgrade” to install the new versions of all packages.

-In this tutorial, I’ll show you how to upgrade your system by editing the file and installing all of the new packages.
+In this tutorial, I’ll show you how to upgrade your system by editing the APT configuration file and installing all the new packages.

 Raspberry Pi OS versions